openebs-archive/openebs-docs/docs/ugcstor.md

        current: <existing_cStor_volume_version>
    ```

-   - **<Kubernetes_nodename>**: Kubernetes node name where cStor pool exists and new CVR will be created on this Node.
+   - **<Kubernetes_node_name>**: Kubernetes node name where cStor pool exists and new CVR will be created on this Node.
 This can be obtained from step 6.

    - **<storage_class_name>:** Storageclass name used to create the cStor volume.
 It is also available in any existing CVR.
 This can be obtained from step 3.